MirceaUngureanu/git-commit-message-guide/README.md

 # 📝Writing good commit messages

-This is my take on writing good commit messages.

 ## Benefits
-- A better understanding of the changes being made
+- A better understanding of the changes made
 - Automation of logs
 - Quicker navigation through git history (e.g. search for all commits with a type of docs)